rimuikelvin09/lifechurch-lms/README.md

-# Nahhas LMS Website
+# Lifechurch LMS Website

 This is a Learning Management System (LMS) website built with Next.js.
-The purpose of this project is to provide a comprehensive platform for online education, tailored for the Syrian community.
+The purpose of this project is to provide a comprehensive platform for online education, tailored for the Lifechurch Limuru.

 ## Demo Video